GSA/USSM/_pages/marketplace/marketplace2.md

 <BR><BR>
   <h2 class="margin-bottom-0 margin-top-0">
                    <img src="/assets/images/marketplace/icon_govops.jpg"  alt="GovOps Shared Services Marketplace"
-                                                                        style="width:125px; height:125px; vertical-align: middle; align">&nbsp;Technology and Services Marketplace
+                                                                        style="width:125px; height:125px; vertical-align: top;">&nbsp;The GovOps Marketplace is a solutions hub rooted in commercial practices needed to improve agency efficiency and reduce operating costs and aligned to federal requirements needed to improve accountability to the public.
+Leveraging subject matter expertise from agencies such as Treasury (Financial Management), OPM (Human Capital Management / Workforce), HHS (Grants Management), CISA (Cybersecurity), and GSA (Travel, Real Property, Contract Writing, Fleet, and more) the marketpalce will provide the customer-centric, performance-driven approaches needed to restore agency focus on core missions to better serve the taxpayer.
                 </h2>
-The GovOps Marketplace is a solutions hub rooted in commercial practice and aligned to the federal requirements needed to improve agency efficiency, reduce operating costs, and improve accountability to the public.
-By leveraging subject matter expertise from agencies such as Treasury (Financial Management), OPM (Human Capital Management / Workforce), HHS (Grants Management), CISA (Cybersecurity), and GSA (Travel, Real Property, Contract Writing, Fleet, and more) agency management teams will benefit from the customer-centric, performance-driven approaches needed to restore focus on their core missions to better serve the taxpayer.

                 <ul class="margin-top-0 margin-bottom-3">